- Campus Delivery

 - Drag your .obj file to "Assets".

-- Drag your object to your scene, which is in the middle of the Unity workspace.
+- Your object will show up in the middle panel when you click on "Assets".
+Drag your object to your scene, which is in the middle of the Unity workspace.

 - Click the play button at the top of the window to view the object in the 3D goggles!